 And it's true.
-My son turns quite grey at the sight of milk skin, and I don't think most people find it that appetising, so why drape it (or leave it in a rumpled heap) on some dessert that was probably going to set the diner back sixty odd quid when there could be the subtle use of an edible flower or a nice honest blob of clotted cream.
+My son turns grey at the sight of milk skin, and I don't think most people find it that appetising, so why drape it (or leave it in a rumpled heap) on some dessert that was probably going to set the diner back sixty odd quid?
+The subtle use of an edible flower or a nice honest blob of clotted cream instead?
 But then what do I know?
 I get excited about a buttered and Marmited crumpet or home-made coleslaw.
 You eat to live, not live to eat . . .

 'Food is just shit waiting to happen'.